-ACL reconstruction is surgery to rebuild the ligament in the center of your knee with a new ligament.
+ACL reconstruction is surgery to rebuild the ligament in the center of your knee.
 The anterior cruciate ligament (ACL) keeps your shin bone (tibia) in place.
 A tear of this ligament can cause your knee to give way during physical activity.

-You will probably receive general anesthesia right before surgery.
+Most people have general anesthesia right before surgery.
 This means you will be asleep and pain-free.
-Sometimes, other kinds of anesthesia are used for this surgery.
+Other kinds of anesthesia may also be used for this surgery.

-The procedure is usually done by knee arthroscopy.
+The procedure is usually performed with the help of knee arthroscopy.
 With arthroscopy, a tiny camera is inserted into the knee through a small surgical cut.
 The camera is connected to a video monitor in the operating room.
 Your surgeon will use the camera to check the ligaments and other tissues of your knee.

 Your surgeon will make other small cuts around your knee and insert other medical instruments.
 Your surgeon will fix any other damage found, and then will replace your ACL by following these steps:

-Before choosing to have this surgery, you should understand the time and effort it will take for you to recover.
-You will need to stick to a program for 4 to 6 months before you can return to full activity.
-The success of the surgery depends on how well you stick with your rehabilitation program.
+Before surgery, talk to your doctor about the time and effort you will need to recover.
+You will need to follow a rehabilitation program for 4 to 6 months.
+Your ability to return to full activity will depend on how well you follow the program.

 The risks from any anesthesia are: